waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 u = \frac{1}{k} \sum_{s \in \{s_1, ..., s_k\}} \frac{1}{n} \sum_{w_i \in s} v_{w_i}
 $$

 To even make this statement simpler, assume the above figure represents a tensor $S \in \mathcal{R}^{n \times k \times d}$, we can easily run the following Numpy operation to obtain $u$: `u = np.mean(np.mean(S, axis=0), axis=1)`.
-After knowing how $u$ is computed, then we can understand Theorem 1:
+After knowing how $u​$ is computed, then we can understand Theorem 1:
 $$
 v_w = A u
 $$

-For any word, if we compute the corresponding vector $u$, the word embedding of this word can be obtained through a linear transformation (matrix multiplication) by a fixed matrix $A​$.
+For any word, if we compute the corresponding vector $u$, the word embedding of this word can be obtained through a linear transformation (matrix multiplication) by a fixed matrix $A$.
 I provide some algebra walk through the proof of Theorem 1 in the paper.
 Readers who find it elementary or advanced can skip this block straight to the next section.

 (**Optional**)